Tel: 0191 232 1927

 Representative examples of cases:-

-R v M – Multi handed conspiracy to commit large firm fraud of the M – 10 year evasion of VAT amounting to in excess of £210,000.
+R v M – Multi handed conspiracy to commit large firm fraud – 10 year evasion of VAT amounting to in excess of £210,000.

 R v N – Dishonest sickness benefit claim exceeding £60,000 by football referee who was shown on national television news sprinting up and down the pitch.

-R v A – a local businessman and property owner charged with fraud offences arising out of false declarations made to the Local Council.
+R v A – Local businessman and property owner charged with fraud offences arising out of false declarations made to the Local Council.

-R v B – “Cash for Crash” Wide-scale insurance fraud involving fake accident claims to insurers in respect of financial loss and personal injury.
+R v B – Successfully defended “Cash for Crash” wide-scale insurance fraud involving fake accident claims to insurers in respect of financial loss and personal injury.

-R v B – Represented Defendant jointly charged with former partner and others in respect of mortgage fraud linked to “the North East Property Buyers” conspiracy which involved more than 20000 mortgage advances between 2004 and 2008.
+R v B – Successfully represented Defendant jointly charged with former partner and others in respect of mortgage fraud linked to “the North East Property Buyers” conspiracy which involved more than 20000 mortgage advances between 2004 and 2008.
 Indictment stayed following legal argument.

 R v G – Conspiracy involving dishonest representations to members of the public that those involved were collecting money on behalf of “Help for Heroes”.

-R v G - Represented Defendant, a serving soldier, in respect of alleged involvement in sales of military property on E-bay.
+R v G - Successfully represented Defendant, a serving soldier, in respect of alleged involvement in sales of military property on E-bay.
 The case attracted intense local media attention.
 Trial involved presentation and challenge of complex expert evidence.
 Defendant, who had been suspended, was acquitted and, immediately thereafter, promoted.

-R v O – Defended juvenile facing multi handed rape allegation.
+R v O – Successfully defended juvenile facing multi handed rape allegation.
 Lengthy disclosure hearings led to Crown offering no evidence.

 R v G – Represented Defendant charged with sexually assaulting elderly occupants during the course of dwelling house burglaries.